73Simeon/personal_website/content/about/_index.md

 ### Hobbies
 I am really really passionate in programming especially with **python**.
 I like play football, follow Tv march.
 My best club that i like is Real Madrid and CR7 is my Best player that i imitate when i am paying.
 I am yet travel in Ivory Cost many time.
-I like my country ***Burkina Faso***.
-My best dream is to develop my country in IT domain.
-I am avdvanced in english and frensh speaking.
+I like my country ***Burkina Faso***.I am avdvanced in english and frensh speaking.